teenxsky/tye/README.md

 </br>

 <p align="center">
-  </strong>TELL YOUR ENEMIES</strong> is a battle for survival, a cosmic test of reflexes and resolve.
+  It's a battle for survival, a cosmic test of reflexes and resolve.
 Inspired by Space Invaders but reimagined in stunning 3D, it's an epic journey through endless waves of enemies and relentless challenges.
 </p>

 <p align="center">